Timbavati Game Reserve

 Land Integrity

-Soil erosion has been going on throughout the ages, but vegetation forms a protective layer to hold the soil in place and protects it against erosion.
+Soil erosion has been going on throughout the ages, but vegetation forms a protective layer to hold the soil in place and protect it against erosion.

 The Timbavati now engages with a soil specialist to ensure the prevention of soil erosion in future and to protect areas already affected.